flexmonster/pivot-vue/README.md

 ## Usage

-For details on usage in Vue 3, refer to [Flexmonster integration with Vue 3](https://www.flexmonster.com/doc/integration-with-vue-3/?r=gh_vue).
+For details on usage in Vue 3, refer to the [Integration with Vue 3](https://www.flexmonster.com/doc/integration-with-vue-3/?r=gh_vue) guide.

-To integrate Flexmonster into a Vue 2 project, see [integration with Vue 2](https://www.flexmonster.com/doc/integration-with-vue-2/?r=gh_vue).
+To integrate Flexmonster into a Vue 2 project, see the [Integration with Vue 2](https://www.flexmonster.com/doc/integration-with-vue-2/?r=gh_vue) guide.